golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/zephyr_setup.md

 ## What is Codespaces?

-[GitHub Codespaces a container-based build system in a browser](https://github.com/features/codespaces).
+[GitHub Codespaces is a VM-based build system in a browser](https://github.com/features/codespaces).
 For this training we have preconfigured Codespaces with Golioth tools and the Zephyr toolchain so that you can build Zephyr projects without first installing the tools on your local machine.

 We believe this is the fastest way to get new developers building Zephyr projects and interacting with Golioth.
 You should be able to build a Zephyr +